Looking for some easy classical piano songs to add to your repertoire? You’ve come to the right place!

-This beautiful easy piano song is appropriate to play at many events, such as weddings and funerals.
 “Ave Maria” is a must for beginners learning how to play classical music.
+This beautiful beginner piano song is appropriate to play at many events, such as weddings and funerals.

 10. Pachelbell’s “Cannon in D”

-Originally performed with strings, this classical piano song can sound full on the piano with chords.
+Originally performed with strings, this classical piano song can sound very full when played on the piano with chords.

 11. Beethoven’s “Fur Elise”

-One of the most memorable melodies on the piano, beginners can easily pick up this melody in the right hand, and use simplified bass root notes in the left.
+One of the most memorable melodies on the piano, beginners can easily pick up this piece in the right hand, and use simplified bass root notes in the left.

 12. Bach’s “Minuet in G”

 Another easy piece that sounds difficult, this minuet is a joy to play for all ages.
-Because it’s quite popular, it’s easy to find different arrangements.
+Because it’s quite popular, it’s easy to find different arrangements of it online.

 13. Tchaikovsky’s Theme from “Swan Lake”

 Everyone knows this romantic anthem, often played to accompany dancers.
-This legato piece has a strong melody, and a very easy rhythm.
+The legato piece has a strong melody and a very easy rhythm.

 14. Tchaikovsky’s “Dance of the Sugar Plumb Fairy”

-This iconic song from “The Nutcracker” is fun to learn.
+This iconic song from “The Nutcracker” is very fun to learn on the piano.
 You can take it as fast or as slow as you want.
 It’s also a great song for practicing stacattos.